LiquidFeedback: History

 LiquidFeedback was co-written by Andreas Nitsche, Jan Behrens, Axel Kistner and Bjoern Swierczek.
 The software incorporates the concepts of Liquid Democracy, Proposition development process, Preferential voting or the Schulze method, and Interactive Democracy into the operation of the software.
 The software was first published in October 2009 by Public Software Group e.
 V. after being suggested by some members of Germany's Pirate Party unsatisfied with conventional means of political opinion formation.
-Despite this affiliation, its developers are fully independent from the users of the software and they allow the software's usage by other parties and organizations.
+Despite this motivation, its developers are fully independent from the users of the software and they allow the software's usage by other parties and organizations.
 The first stable version of its back end was released in April 2010.

+In June 2010, the developers of LiquidFeedback founded Interaktive Demokratie e.V., an independent and non-partisan research institute.
+Interaktive Demokratie aims to conduct research and facilitate scientific collaboration in the realm of digital democracy.
+The Public Software Group remains the publisher of LiquidFeedback, while commercial services associated with the platform are offered by a for profit company.
+According to the LiquidFeedback website, there are commercial offers with regard to LiquidFeedback.
+Software "editions" can be tailored to meet the needs of different organizations and business settings.

+The Pirate Party Germany Berlin became the first political party to utilize the platform in January 2010 for a state party conference.
+LiquidFeedback assisted in the development of new statutes for the branch during this time, which prompted other state branches in Germany to follow suit.
+In order to link branches and committees within an organization, LiquidFeedback introduced organizational units.
+In 2014, the Pirate Party Germany Berlin revised its bylaws: a "Permanent General Assembly" held using LiquidFeedback was granted organizational status to adopt enforceable resolutions.
+The software has been successfully used for the preparation of several national conventions by the Pirate Parties of Germany, Austria, Italy, Switzerland and Brazil.

-The German Pirate Party designed LiquidFeedback in order to be able to participate in Liquid Democracy.
+Political parties utilize LiquidFeedback to implement Liquid Democracy.
 The technology used has provided direction for how the party makes decisions on issues.
 Feedback from users allows party officials to know what the people want while also allowing for people's opinions.
 It can be used to make sure everyone in the party has a vote and that their voice is heard.
 Some people may not be quite as passionate about an issue than others which is accounted for by the ability to delegate votes.
 The countries mentioned in the paragraph above all have similar forms of Liquid Democracy that stem from the software of LiquidFeedback.

-The software has been successfully used for the preparation of several national conventions by the Pirate Parties of Germany, Austria, Italy, Switzerland and Brazil.
-It is also used by Slow Food Germany and some local branches of the Five Star Movement in Italy.